-Are you or your loved ones suffering from primary immunodeficiency?
+Have you or your loved ones been diagnosed with primary immunodeficiency?

 You may be eligible to participate in a primary immunodeficiency clinical trial.

-Are you or your loved ones suffering from primary immunodeficiency?
+Have you or your loved ones been diagnosed with primary immunodeficiency?
 You may be eligible to participate in a primary immunodeficiency clinical trial.